PeterHickman/Legion/README.md

 All four parameters must be given even if there are sane defaults (for `port` for example) or they might not be required (`password` is not needed if you are using ssh key exchange to the admin account -- just give it some dummy value)

 After the parameters are the script files that will be run in order.
 There should be at least one

+## Why the long ass file extension?

+All the shorter ones were already taken.
+Anything shorter than the full name would have been needlessly cryptic so I went the whole hog